alexanderalmstrom/contentful/README.md

 ## Deploy to Heroku

-Requires a Heroku application and heroku-cli.
+Requires a Heroku application and heroku-cli installed.

 Create new app